feniljain/knowledge-base/programming/README.md

 - A collection of Post-Mortems published by companies on why their systems went down: https://github.com/danluu/post-mortems
 - A Collection of GitHub Profiles with awesome readme: https://github.com/coderjojo/creative-profile-readme
 - For when people get too hyped up about things: https://github.com/hwayne/awesome-cold-showers
+- Jargon from the functional programming world in simple terms: https://github.com/hemanth/functional-programming-jargon

 ## Extensions: